icenfly/moreSecyan/README.md

 I am currently trying to do some update work to SECYAN(https://github.com/hkustDB/SECYAN).

+For example:
-eg. Adding differencial privacy to protect the query result.
+- Adding differencial privacy to protect the query result.
-    / Trying to utilize a verifiable PSI for the Malicious Setting.
+- Trying to utilize a verifiable PSI for the Malicious Setting.
+- Adding a nice looking frontend.

-See "READMEoriginal" for Original information
+See "READMEoriginal" for Original information.